microsoft/azurechat/docs/3-run-locally.md

 # 👨🏻‍💻 Run Locally

-Clone this repository locally or fork to your Github account.
+Clone this repository locally or fork to your GitHub account.
 Run all of the the steps below from the `src` directory.

 ## Prerequisites